 The Library has on its role 250 members from Scientific and technical cadres, including Research Associates, Senior Research Fellows and Junior Research Fellows.
 It houses special publications of USBA, FAO, ISNAR, AVRDC, IBPGR and ICRISAT additionally.

 The Library has a total collection of 27,139 documents: 10,279 books, 14,169 back volumes of Journals, 95 theses and dissertations, 1031 reports, 214 proceedings and 1361 bulletins.
 It subscribes to 87 foreign journals, out of which 21 journals have online access, 120 Indian journals, 33 Advances, Methods and Annual Reviews.
-A special collection of Acta Horticulturae, published by the International Society of Horticultural Science Belgium, is the unique resource in the Library.
+A special collection of Acta Horticulturae, published by the International Society of Horticultural Science Belgium,

 All the in-house activities of Library have been automated using the ‘Library Management Software’.
 The resources are Bar-coded and the users are issued Bar-coded membership cards for the issue and return of Library documents.

 A Consortium of e-Resources of Agriculture (CeRA) under NAIP has provided the access to full text articles of Springer journals, Elsevier journals (Science Direct), CSIRO journals, Taylor & Francis journals, Annual Reviews and Indian journals for all the network of ICAR Institutes.